 Careful attention to panel fit, finish and paint was evident, the outgoing car was known in the trade for indifferent paint and rust problems, things were much improved in this area.
 The Cavalier was offered in two body styles, a four-door saloon and a five-door hatchback – gone was the two-door saloon and estates of old.
 The lack of an estates option was taken because Vauxhall still had a popular hold-all in its range – in the shape of the Carlton.

-For the 1992 model year, there was raft of improvements and updates for the Cavalier including a turbocharged four wheel drive version (the underwhelming GSI 2000 4×4).
+For the 1992 model year, there was raft of improvements and updates for the Cavalier.
+The Turbo 4×4 was ushered in to replace both the two- and four-wheel drive GSI 2000.
 A new state of the art 16-valve engine known as EcoTec joined the fray, as well as a new 2.5-litre V6.
 The addition of anti lock brakes, airbags and subtle front and rear styling updates also helped keep the car fresh looking.

-The range topping leather clad Diplomat was a surprisingly popular car, as the sales family saloon cars tend to peak in the mid spec versions.
+The leather-clad Diplomat (which was behind the CDX and Turbo in the pecking order) was a surprisingly popular car, as the sales family saloon cars tend to peak in the mid spec versions.
 Also for the sporty owner, came the Calibra – a latter day Manta that was touted as the most aerodynamic production car you could buy, boasting a drag co-efficient of 0.26.
 It would be fair to say that the early to mid 1990s was Vauxhall’s honeymoon period in the UK, and this really was mainly down to the popularity of the Cavalier Mk3, a real people’s champion.

 The final Cavalier was a well regarded car – it drove and looked well, performed brilliantly on the motorway and gave its tired dealer network a well needed shot in the arm.
 One interesting fact is that not once at Luton during production of the Mk3 Cavalier did the workforce go out on strike – and this car kept a lot of people happy.
 The Vauxhall Cavalier continued to be a steady seller right to the end of its production in 1995 and was subsequently replaced with the Vectra…